GuyShabtay/Passwords-Manager/README.md

 - Start the application:
 <pre><code>npm start</code></pre>

+- In order to run the tests, while the application is running open a new terminal and write:
+<pre><code>npm test</code></pre>

 ## Technologies
 - HTML
 - CSS
 - JavaScript
 - React
 - Axios
+- Selenium
 - Mui
 - Node.js
 - Express